Top Rated Civil Attorney Los Angeles

 There are several types of contract breaches.
 Actual breaches are when one party refuses to perform the terms of the contract adequately.

-For example, if you had a contract with a company to build a fence.
+For example, if you had a contract with a Los Angeles company to build a fence.
 The company takes your money, builds half of your fence, and never returns.
 They breached the contract by not completing the job.
-On the flip side, your contractor might also seek a breach of contract suit if he finished the job, but you do not pay the amount agreed upon.
+On the flip side, your contractor in Los Angeles might also seek a breach of contract suit if he finished the job, but you do not pay the amount agreed upon.

 3. Equitable Claims